walles/headsetharry/README.md

 by clicking the (very small) `API Key` and `Build Secret` links.

 # TODO Before Getting Beta Users
+* For incoming messages, identify exactly the languages for which there are voices installed on the system.
+* Verify that we work properly with a wired headset connected
 * Make sure we say something useful on incoming MMS messages
-* Look up message sender's phone number for incoming messages and say the name of the sender rather than their phone number.
-* For incoming messages, identify exactly the languages for which there are voices installed on the system.
+    * Watch the MMS database: http://stackoverflow.com/a/6152073/473672
 * Add a `.travis.yml` configuration to lint and run the unit tests
 * Make up a release process and document it
 * Think about whether we think we'll survive app upgrades
 * Think about whether we think we'll survive device reboots
-* Verify that we work properly with a wired headset connected
 * Set app version name from `git` somehow

 # TODO Before Releasing on Android Market